hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 **Dispersion values in DESeq2**

-DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of within-group replicates) and observed variance across replicates.
+DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of within-group replicates) and observed variance across replicates, as we demonstrated withe formula above.
+In this way, the dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

 Below, we have a dispersion plot where each black dot is a gene, and the dispersion is plotted against the mean expression for each gene.
-You can see the inverse relationship between mean and dispersion.
+You can see the inverse relationship between mean and dispersion, as we had described above.
 The black dots are dispersion estimates given the data we have.
 With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable**.

 To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels should have similar dispersion.** Blue dots represent shrunken dispersion values.